-Bachelor of Science in Agricultural and Food Systems
+Bachelor of Science in Organic & Sustainable Agricultural

 Check out the new Organic and Sustainable Agriculture website here.

 Significantly different than conventional agriculture, organic food production is one of the fastest growing segments of agriculture, with retail sales increasing by 20 percent annually since 1991.
 In many ways, Washington State has been a leader in this burgeoning new industry.
 This revolutionary new major is the first of its kind to be offered in the United States.
 Students in this major take a diverse array of courses in the natural, environmental, economic and social sciences, as well as a number of courses focused on organic production practices.